 Preheat oven to 400F degrees.
 Line a large baking sheet with a silicone baking mat or coat heavily with nonstick spray.

 Combine flour, salt, pepper, and smoked paprika in a shallow dish.
-Pour beaten eggs into another shallow dish.
+Beat eggs in another shallow dish.
 Pour Panko breadcrumbs into a third shallow dish.
 Coat each chicken strip in flour, shaking off any excess.
 Then, dip in egg and let any excess drip off.
 Then generously roll in the breadcrumbs, shaking off any excess.
 Add more Panko to the dish if you are running low.
 Place the chicken strips on the prepared baking sheet.
 Spray each with nonstick spray to "seal" the breading, which will prevent the breading from staying raw and allows it to bake onto the chicken fingers.

 Bake for 10 minutes.
 Turn each piece over and continue baking until the outside is crisp and the centers are cooked through, about 10 minutes more.
 Baking times may vary, just make sure yours are cooked through.
 If you like them more brown, bake longer.

 Serve chicken fingers with more BBQ sauce.
 Store any leftovers in the refrigerator for up to 2 days.
 Chicken fingers freeze well, up to 2 months.
 Bake frozen for about 18 minutes (flipping once) at 300F degrees.

 *You may simply use a honey flavored BBQ sauce.
 I find that there isn't enough honey flavor for me, so even when I do use a honey BBQ sauce, I still add honey to the marinade.
 Test until you find what you like.

 *I love to use smoked paprika for added flavor - use your favorite seasonings if you do not have any on hand.